 To turn the filter on, open Settings, select Music , and toggle on the Explicit Filter.
 You can also say "Alexa, block explicit songs."
 However, you'll want to toggle Voice Deactivation to "off" so that your kid can't tell Alexa to get rid of the filter.

 Drop-In allows a user to pop in, unsolicited, to a video call on another user's Echo Spot or Echo Show.
 It's one thing to have friends surprise you in your living room, but probably not a good idea to have people, no matter how familiar, dropping in on unsuspecting children.

 It's a good idea to either disable Drop-In or set it to only work with other Echo devices in your household.
 To toggle both settings, open "Settings" and "Device Settings," select your Alexa device and select "Communications," then scroll down to tap "Drop In." toggle Drop In to "Off" or "My Household."

 Alexa can be fun, but alerts for your calls, messages, and reminders reverberating throughout your house at night could be distracting, or spooky for your kids.
 Do Not Disturb mode can temporarily block calling and messaging alerts (as well as Drop In, if you have it enabled).

 You can schedule Alexa to enter Do Not Disturb mode at the times when your kid is sleeping or doing homework.
-To do so, go to Settings, select your device, select Do Not Disturb, and toggle the feature on.
+To do so, go to Settings and Device Settings, select your device, select Do Not Disturb, and toggle the feature on.
 Then, toggle "Scheduled," and input the times when you'd like Do Not Disturb to start and end.
 This schedule will repeat daily until you turn it off.